lread/test-doc-blocks/doc/example.md

 ### Skipping Code Blocks - :skip

-By default test-doc-blocks will create tests for all Clojure code blocks it finds.
+By default test-doc-blocks will create tests for all Clojure code blocks it finds in the files you specified.

 Tell test-doc-blocks to skip the next Clojure code block via the following CommonMark comment: